jquery/infrastructure-puppet/doc/puppet.md

 For example, to create a group for people managing the 'foo' service, the steps needed for that are roughly:
 * In `hieradata/common.yaml`, add the group definition into the `profile::base::groups` key.
-You need to at least assign a GID (pick the lowest available number that's at least 800) and add sudo rules to the group.
+You need to at least assign a group ID (pick the lowest available number that's at least 800) and add sudo rules to the group.
 For example:
 ```yaml